juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 ## Share Mount Pod for the same StorageClass {#share-mount-pod-for-the-same-storageclass}

-By default, Mount Pod is only shared when multiple application pods are using a same PV.
-However, you can take a step further and share Mount Pod (in the same node, of course) for all PVs that are created using the same StorageClass, under this policy, different application pods will bind the host mount point on different paths, so that one Mount Pod is serving multiple application pods.
+By default, Mount Pod is only shared when multiple application Pods are using a same PV.
+However, you can take a step further and share Mount Pod (in the same node, of course) for all PVs that are created using the same StorageClass, under this policy, different application Pods will bind the host mount point on different paths, so that one Mount Pod is serving multiple application pods.

 To enable Mount Pod sharing for the same StorageClass, add the `STORAGE_CLASS_SHARE_MOUNT` environment variable to the CSI Node Service: